Patient identification: How can we avoid mistakes?

 ECRI Institute PSO reviewed more than 7,600 wrong-patient events occurring over a 32-month period that were submitted by 181 healthcare organizations.
 The events are voluntarily submitted and may represent only a small percentage of all wrong-patient events occurring at the organizations.

-Given that correct patient identification is fundamental to safe care, the Joint Commission has made accurate patient identification one of its National Patient Safety Goals since 2003 when the first set of goals went into effect.
+If correctly identified a patient, it is fundamental to safe care, the Joint Commission has made accurate patient identification one of its National Patient Safety Goals since 2003 when the first set of goals went into effect.
 The Joint Commission is not alone in advocating for safe practices to ensure correct patient identification.
 The National Quality Forum lists wrong-patient mistakes as serious reportable events and also considers patient identification as a high-priority area for measuring health information technology (IT) safety.

 Mainstream media has also called attention to the issue.
 Despite the attention given to correct patient identification, mistakes continue to occur.
 ECRI Institute PSO‘s new report highlights solutions that have worked for other healthcare organizations.